 .esp file extension, but the ESL header flag.

-- Like light masters, light plugins has a budget of at most 2048 forms, between
+- Like light masters, light plugins have a budget of at most 2048 forms, between

-0xFFF, and is merged at runtime into the
+0xFFF, and are merged at runtime into the

 - Light plugins are loaded together with regular plugins.
 This means, they can both override other plugins, and be made to require plugins as masters without negatively affecting the load order.

 - In certain circumstances, regular plugins can be made light without breaking compatibility to existing saves.